Service Desk Agent I - IT-Online

-We looking to hire a Service Desk Agent I to join our Johannesburg-based client.
+We looking to hire a Service Desk Agent I to join our Cape Town-based team.
 As part of our dynamic and growing organization, you’ll have the opportunity to work on cutting-edge projects and collaborate with a talented team.

 - Grade 12